-Table 3.8: Residues and Emissions provides a summary of the principal residues and emissions for the Proposed out in Chapters 7 to 14 of the EIAR.
+Table 3.8: Residues and Emissions provides a summary of the principal residues and emissions for the Proposed Development.
+Further assessment of potential significant environmental effects of these residues and emissions is set out in Chapters 7 to 14 of the EIAR.